-Speaking about its animal testing policy, Crayola told PBN: “Crayola does not perform animal testing on its products.
+Speaking about its animal testing policy and whether its crayons are “cruelty-free,” Crayola told PBN: “Crayola does not perform animal testing on its products.
 In lieu of these types of tests, we utilize alternative resources such as toxicological reviews and historical databases.”

 It is unclear whether Crayola uses ingredients tested on animals.

 Are there any vegan Crayola markers and crayons?